 - A home rule municipality has the freedom to use almost any tool available to solve its issues, unless expressly prohibited by Springfield.

 With home rule, nothing happens automatically.
 In Rockford's case, the Mayor and City Council still must develop and vote on ordinances, budget proposals and new legislation.
-Home rule is merely an important tool allowing local leaders to make local decisions to develop local solutions to local problems.
-Our elected officials remain ultimately accountable to the voters.
+The Council recently approved a stringent set of self-limiting ordinances to help govern itself with home rule.
+These would:

 A YES vote on March 20 will give that tool to leaders we know and trust.